jnozzi/cocoadev.com/SiteContent/General/HeaderDoc.markdown

 Doxygen is an option, but the html output is not very readable for me.
 The source code documentation is similar to headerdoc.

-[[NaturalDocs]] can be adjusted for objective-c.
+General/NaturalDocs can be adjusted for objective-c.
 The source code formatting approach is very interesting and the output is also ok, but a bit too complex for me.
 Since it's based on css, it can be re-formatted.
 I also don't like the "project directory" (where some intermediate files and project customizations are saved) approach; I think it just clutters the project directory.

 Another tool I found was robodoc.
 It works in a different way than other tools - it doesn't really parse source code, just the comments.
 After some testing I get nice results with it without being forced on duplicating information.
 It's also possible to group methods together.